ChuanyuXue/NASA-RETHi-DRDS/README.md

 **Step3:** Go website `http://localhost:8000` , the dashboard of communication network should be running.

-**Step4: **Run `MCVT_generator.py` to generate fake data for testing.
+**Step4: ** Run `MCVT_generator.py` to generate fake data for testing.
+This python script can be found [here](https://raw.githubusercontent.com/ChuanyuXue/NASA-RETHi-DataService/master/MCVT_generator.py)

 ### 4.2 How to use python api for C2

 Put `api.py` in the same folder with your application first.
-This python API file can be found [here](https://raw.githubusercontent.com/ChuanyuXue/NASA-RETHi-DataService/master/MCVT_generator.py).
+This python API file can be found [here](https://raw.githubusercontent.com/ChuanyuXue/NASA-RETHi-DataService/master/api.py).

 Using `api.init` function to set ip and port of local and remote server.